 - #9 Mowing your Lawn: Outdoor water conservation involves staying true to the common sense fact that nobody needs to mow their lawn on a daily basis.
 Save this chore to every two and a half weeks or longer.
 This keeps your lawn from drying out quicker than it should and thus saves you the time and hassle of watering it with the garden hose.
 Before you even think about dragging the hose out to water your patch of green, it’s best to test the grass to see if it needs watering in the first place.
 You can do this with the step-test: step on a patch of grass, and, if it springs back into place, it usually doesn’t need any water.

 - #10 Watering: Of Americans’ 300 gallons in total daily water usage, 30% of this is used outdoors.
 This number can be as high as 60% in warmer, dry climates such as the Southwest.
 In addition to this, half of the water we use outdoors goes to waste due to inefficient and wasteful watering methods and practices.
 Whatever you do, don’t use sprinklers.
 Much more accurate and water-efficient solutions are normal low-flow garden hoses or watering cans.
 This way you’re making your own effort towards outdoor water conversation by watering exactly the plants that need it the most and preventing runoff.

 - Homemade Window Cleaner: DIY Glass Cleaner for a Streak-free Shine

 - 8 Things to Eliminate from Your Home

 - 10 Everyday Green Living Ideas: Sustainability on a Shoestring Budget

 This article was translated from German into English.
-You can view the original here: Wasser sparen im Haushalt: 10 Tipps** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Wasser sparen im Haushalt: 10 Tipps** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.